SLT41000/SLT41000/readme.md

 - 😄 My name is: Phanuphong manopkawee
 - ⚡ Student id: 63364772
 - 🔭 I'm currently studying on Faculty of Engineering.
+- 🧑‍💻 My interest career in the future : Software Engineer
+- 🌎 Special interest in computer engineering : AI

 ## Developer Tech